 Some keyloggers also take regular screenshots or hijack the device's camera.
 In that case, virtual meetings can be compromised, along with other sensitive information.

-Keyloggers can be superficially resident and easy to diagnose but can also be installed via rootkits deep inside a device at the kernel level.
-Deeper-rooted keyloggers are uncommon but most concerning.
+Keyloggers can be easy to detect when they operate at a surface level, but they can also be installed via rootkits deep inside a device at the kernel level.
+Deeper-rooted keyloggers are uncommon but more concerning.
 Simpler versions tend to be vulnerable to standard anti-malware scanners.

 2. Trojans